A Brief History

 A more important part of the legacy of SpaceShipOne and the Tier 1b Project are the follow on projects that are aimed at presenting space travel to the public.
 SpaceShipTwo and White Knight Two were built to carry on testing and evaluation of the technology needed to allow commercial passenger space flight, and a collaboration to achieving that goal between the Virgin Group and Scaled Composites called The Spaceship Company was formed toward that end.
 Once the commercial service can be established, the “spaceline” company will be called Virgin Galactic.
 (Delays have kept Virgin Galactic from yet initiating commercial flights, notably the crash of SpaceShip Two, named VSS Enterprise in 2014, a crash which killed one pilot and severely injured the other.
 Efforts to make commercial space flight a safe reality continue.
 We hope to see you aboard with us on the first flight!

-Questions for Students (and others): Would you ever consider taking a commercial space flight?
+Question for students (and subscribers): Would you ever consider taking a commercial space flight?
 Should the US Government help fund the effort to create civilian space flights?
 Are you familiar with Burt Rutan and Richard Branson?
 Were you aware of the ongoing effort to create civilian space travel?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!